jmcrego/BiSync/README.md

 ## Download

+* Clone this repository to a machine with an available web browser where the client will run.
-Download available BiSync models (use *-cpu to run on CPU and *-gpu when a GPU is available):
+* Download available BiSync models to a machine where the server will run (use *-cpu to run on CPU and *-gpu when a GPU is available):

-* en-fr-cpu, en-fr-gpu
+  - en-fr-cpu, en-fr-gpu
-* en-es-cpu, en-es-gpu
+  - en-es-cpu, en-es-gpu
-* es-fr-cpu, es-fr-gpu
+  - es-fr-cpu, es-fr-gpu

 ## Instructions